 The Viterbo University School of Nursing has carefully considered and planned a curriculum to meet the needs of a beginning nurse in the healthcare setting, while maintaining the mission of the school and university.
 The content for the curriculum was designed for the curricular outcomes unique to this program.
-In light of the connection of the curriculum to the desired outcomes and the quality of the graduate, once a student has started classes at Viterbo University, all classes with a nursing prefix must be taken at Viterbo. (rev. 2012)
+Considering the connection of the curriculum to the desired outcomes and the quality of the graduate, once a student has been admitted to the professional nursing sequence at Viterbo University, all classes with a nursing prefix must be taken at Viterbo. (rev. 2021)